Code

 git add README.md

-## Register the changes with Git.
+git status## Register the changes with Git.

 git commit -m"Add basic implementation of Newton's method."